-Deafness Forum of Australia is the peak national body representing the views and wellbeing of the 3.5 million Australians who live with hearing loss.
+Deafness Forum of Australia is the peak national body representing the views and interests of the 3.5 million Australians who live with hearing loss, people who have not had hearing in the first place, and those who have ear or balance disorders.

 Our mission is to make hearing health & wellbeing a national priority in Australia.

 Social problems demand social solutions.
 It’s not just about hearing aids.
 Our work encompasses the full human experience and includes accessibility in communications and the made environment, human rights, justice, education, employment, transport, health and aged care.
 These aspects of life align with, and are drawn from the National Disability Strategy, a high level policy framework to give coherence to, and guide government activity across mainstream and disability-specific areas of public policy.

 Our constituency is people with hearing loss, ear and balance disorders, people who also communicate using Australian Sign Language, and their families.
 Membership also includes organisations that represent these people; and individuals and associations which provide services that promote hearing health.

 We are the peak representative for Australian consumers in the World Hearing Forum, a global network of stakeholders promoting ear and hearing care that was created in 2019 by the World Health Organization.